CsharpIslife/Discovery-Assignments.nodejs-basic-cli/README.md

 This sample showcases one way to prompt command-line arguments by using [inquirer](https://www.npmjs.com/package/inquirer) for beginning js programmers.

-To start working on building your own cli tool, the "assignment" branch is published as updated part of the master branch.
-(So whenever your stuck.. have a quick peek at the master branch)
+To start working on building your own cli tool, the "master" branch is published as 1 behind the "master-solution".
+(So whenever your stuck.. have a quick peek at the master-solution branch)

 **Typically, organizations acquire command-line arguments in a more fashionable manner**, but for now this wil do.